mlopes/marco-lopes.com/articles/_posts/2019/2019-03-17-What-is-FP-Part2.md

 we define expressions and map from the input parameter values to the output values.

-The lack of a first class construct to distinguish between those two different things, is a huge hinderance in making developers aware of this difference.
+The lack of a first class construct to distinguish between those two different things, is a huge hindrance in making developers aware of this difference.
-Languages like Haskell address this difference in a way that we'll look into in a future installement.
+Languages like Haskell address this difference in a way that we'll look into in a future installment.

 As a side note, these procedure like functions with no return type, usually expressed through `void`, are usually handled through the type system in typed